US STOCKS-Wall Street rallies on strong economic data; tech in focus | Technology

 US STOCKS-Wall Street rallies on strong economic data; tech in focus

-Honeywell International fell 2.0% after it missed revenue expectations for its aerospace division, its biggest business segment.
-Naked Brand Group, jumped 5.9% after shareholders approved the proposed divestiture of the company's Bendon brick-and-mortar operations.
+Honeywell International fell after missing revenue expectations in aerospace, its biggest business segment.
+Naked Brand Group jumped after shareholders approved the proposed divestiture of the company's Bendon brick-and-mortar operations.

-Image sharing company Pinterest Inc gained 2.6% as Credit Suisse raised its price target, saying its newer product offerings and expanding footprint in markets abroad will yield higher revenue and user growth.
-Advancing issues outnumbered declining ones on the NYSE by a 3.65-to-1 ratio; on Nasdaq, a 2.65-to-1 ratio favored advancers.
+Image sharing company Pinterest Inc gained as Credit Suisse raised its price target, saying newer product offerings and expanding footprint in markets abroad will yield higher revenue and user growth.

-The S&P 500 posted 71 new 52-week highs and no new lows; the Nasdaq Composite recorded 94 new highs and 20 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)